cmboling/LocalNuGetFeed/README.md

 0. Install .NET Core v.2.1+ (if you haven't it)
 1. Clone a current repository `https://github.com/beylkhanovdamir/LocalNuGetFeed.git`
-2. Navigate to `.\LocalNuGetFeed\LocalNugetFeed`
+2. Navigate to `.\LocalNuGetFeed\LocalNugetFeed\ClientApp`
+3. Run the `npm install` command
+4. Move up on one level up to `.\LocalNuGetFeed\LocalNugetFeed\`
-3. Start the service by `dotnet run` command
+5. Start the service by `dotnet run` command
-4. Open the URL http://localhost:5000/ in your browser
+6. Open the URL http://localhost:5000/ in your browser

 ## How to push NuGet package